fandu/Arduino-Visualizer/README.md

 # Serial Port Visualizer for Arduino

-Fan Du @ University of Maryland, Feb.
-12, 2014
+This tool collects the output of each serial port every 10ms and visualizes them as line charts.
+It is particularly useful for debugging Arduino programs.

 ![Screenshot](http://i.imgur.com/03OMAnO.png)

 ## Directories
-* sketch - for Arduino
+* ./sketch - for Arduino
-* visualization - for Processing
+* ./visualization - for Processing

 ## To run
-1. connect your computer to the arduino leonardo
+* Connect your computer to the arduino leonardo.
-2. upload the sketch with Arduino IDE
+* Upload the sketch with Arduino IDE.
-3. run the visualization with Processing IDE
+* Run the visualization with Processing IDE.